 Why Did God Take So Long?

-We may want to think about our lives before hastily judging God.
-What if He decided to punish us right away for our sins?
+Before hastily judging God, we might want to think about our own lives.
+What if He decided to punish us right away?

-Do we really want quick justice for ourselves just as we many times want it for others?
-I believe I’d rather count on the forgiveness Christ provides rather than quick justice for myself.
+It is easy to want quick justice for others, but do we want it for ourselves?
+I think it is better to rely on the forgiveness Christ provides than to expect quick justice from others.

 Love in Christ